 The attractiveness of a smile is related to the amount of gums around the teeth, much the way that a frame surrounds a photo.
 A cosmetically attractive smile has an even, symmetrical gum line that reveals the teeth without exposing the tooth roots.
 However, excess gums around the teeth can create a “gummy smile,” detracting from its appearance.

-Dr. Israel Puterman performs gum recontouring procedures to give Bethesda and Washington, DC patients more aesthetically appealing smiles.
+Dr. Israel Puterman performs gum recontouring procedures to give patients more aesthetically appealing smiles.
 The procedure sculpts the gums and, in some cases, the underlying bone to uncover the full surface of the teeth.
 Dr. Puterman may also use gum recontouring to assist patients who have tooth fractures or cavities below the gum line.
 By reshaping the gums, he can give the patient’s general dentist better access to sites for treatment.

 The Purpose of Gum Recontouring